 Are Lizards Dangerous?

 Unless you are counting amphibians as lizards, only one species is actually dangerous to humans: the Komodo dragon.
 These giant lizards have been known to attack and even kill humans.
-Crocodiles and alligators are actually amphibians and not scientifically considered to be lizard species.
+Crocodiles and alligators are actually reptiles and not scientifically considered to be lizard species.

 Keep in mind, however, that lizard droppings may contain diseases the pooper has come across.
 As they eat mosquitoes and similar blood-feeding species, this could include a variety of nasty illnesses.
 Always be hygienic when clearing up any discovered lizard poop.

 As unpopular as lizards are, you might want to think twice about removing them from an outdoor habitat.
 These critters are insectivores and love munching on a wide variety of garden pests including ants, spiders, flies, potato bugs, crickets, and grasshoppers .
 They’re not harmful to you or your pets, and can save a lot of extermination headaches when you have a garden.

 Many species, such as the gecko and chameleon, make great pets although it’s never a good idea to capture one and try to turn it into a pet.
 These species are often regulated, and a lizard from the wild may carry diseases in their droppings that could be harmful.